mmorawiec03/sport-event-search-client/README.md

 # Sport Event Search

-Mobile application that allows to find partners for sports activities.
+A mobile application that allows finding partners for sports activities.
 The project was implemented as a part of my Bachelor Thesis.
 The topic the thesis is "Authentication process security based on the mobile application for sport activity events organization".

-The source code of the server-side part is available [here](https://github.com/mmorawiec03/sport-event-search-server).
+The source code of the backend is available [here](https://github.com/mmorawiec03/sport-event-search-server).

 ## Features
 - creating events